 - Cash back: If you're interested in using your rewards to help pay off bills, you might want to stick to a card that earns cash back.
-With cash back, you earn a certain percentage back on your purchases, which you can then redeem against charges on your statement or receive as a deposit into your bank account, among other options.
+With cash back, you earn a certain percentage back on your purchases, which you can then redeem against charges on your statement, among other options.

-- Points: Certain issuers, including American Express, Chase and Capital One, operate their own proprietary points programs with rewards you can earn by using their credit cards.
-Depending on the particular credit card you carry, you might be able to redeem your credit card rewards for statement credits you use to pay your bill or for specific types of purchases such as travel; you may even be able to transfer them to airline and hotel partners.
+- Points: Certain issuers field their own proprietary points programs with rewards you can earn by using their credit cards.
+Depending on the particular credit card you carry, you might be able to redeem your rewards for statement credits you use to pay your bill, for specific types of purchases such as travel, or even transfer them to airline and hotel partners.

 Just as there are multiple ways to earn credit card rewards, you also have several options when it comes to redeeming those rewards.

-You can usually redeem cash back rewards as a statement credit, check or direct deposit to an eligible bank account.
+You can usually redeem cash back rewards as a statement credit, check or direct deposit to an eligible bank account; the method may vary based on your card.
 The redemption value of cash back rewards is generally pretty simple: $1 in rewards is equal to $1 in cash back.

 If your card earns points or miles, how you redeem rewards could vary depending on your card and its rewards program guidelines.
 For example, you may be able to redeem your points or miles for travel benefits, statement credits, direct deposits, gift cards, merchandise and more.